Mechanizing Synthetic Tait Computability in Istari: Introduction

 \section{Introduction}

-The past decade has seen significant advancements in the meta-theory of programming languages, particularly for dependent type theories, due to the use of the categorical \emph{gluing} technique~\cite[\S 4.10]{crole>1994} in programming languages.
+The past decade has seen significant advancements in the meta-theory of programming languages, particularly for dependent type theories, due to the use of the categorical \emph{gluing} technique~\cite{crole>1994} in programming languages.
 Traditionally, meta-theorems of programming languages such as canonicity and normalization are proved using syntactic \emph{logical relations} arguments \ala Tait~\cite{tait>1967}.
-These are typically families of predicates or relations defined by induction on the structure of types, with respect to an operational semantics or a reduction system.
-When the syntaxes of the programming languages are in more semantic and algebraic presentations, such as locally cartesian closed categories for dependent type theories, the gluing technique provides a categorical and \emph{proof-relevant} generalization to syntactic logical relations.
+These are families of predicates or relations defined by induction on the structure of types, with respect to an operational semantics or a reduction system.
+When the syntax of a programming language is in more semantic and algebraic presentations, such as locally cartesian closed categories for dependent type theories, the gluing technique provides a categorical and \emph{proof-relevant} generalization to syntactic logical relations.
 Concretely, the gluing technique constructs a \emph{gluing} model over the syntactic model of the programming language, along a suitable functor to a semantic category, such as the category of sets.
-For example, gluing along the global sections functor yields a proof-relevant logical relations model that establish canonicity~\cite{kaposi-huber-sattler>2019}, the property that all closed terms of, say, boolean type are either $\true$ or $\false$.
-This technique has been applied to prove various canonicity and normalization results, including simply-typed $\lambda$-calculus~\cite{fiore>2002, sterling-spitters>2018}, System F~\cite{altenkirch-hofmann-streicher>1996}, and dependent type theory~\cite{coquand>2018}.
+For example, gluing along the global sections functor yields a proof-relevant logical relations model that establishes canonicity~\cite{kaposi-huber-sattler>2019,bocquet-kaposi-sattler>2023,mitchell-scedrov>1992}, the property that all closed terms of boolean type are either $\true$ or $\false$.
+This technique has been applied to prove various canonicity and normalization results, including simply-typed $\lambda$-calculus~\cite{fiore>2002, sterling-spitters>2018}, System F~\cite{altenkirch-hofmann-streicher>1996}, dependent type theory~\cite{coquand>2018,kovacs>2026,altenkirch-chamoun-kaposi-shulman>2024}, and univalent type theory~\cite{shulman>2015}.